OpenWaterFoundation/owf-app-geoprocessor-python/doc-dev-mkdocs-project/docs/dev-env/python.md

 It may also be used to initialize the virtual environment for deployment;
 however, the QGIS Python environment is a bit nonstandard and therefore a normal Python install is recommended for creating the Python virtual environment for testing framework deployment (see below).
-* Python 3.7 (or similar, depending on QGIS version) is used to create a virtual environment for the GeoProcessor testing framework, independent of QGIS Python version.
+* Python 3.7 (or similar, depending on QGIS version) is used to create a virtual environment:
+	+ for Windows, consistent wiht QGIS Python version
+	+ for the GeoProcessor testing framework, independent of QGIS Python version.
 * Python 2 or 3 is used by MkDocs to process Markdown documentation into static websites (can use the above version).

 **Need to evaluate whether QGIS Python can be used for Python testing framework virtual environment.**